Sony WF-C710N

 • Battery life is 12 hours on Sony WF-C710N and 7 hours on Soundpeats H3.

-• Battery life of charging case is 21.5 hours on Sony WF-C710N and 30 hours on Soundpeats H3.
+• Battery life of the charging case is 21.5 hours on Sony WF-C710N and 30 hours on Soundpeats H3.

 • Charge time is 1.5 hours on Sony WF-C710N and 1 hour on Soundpeats H3.